 Undergraduate Student Opportunities in Academic Research (USOAR) Overview

-Welcome to the UVA Undergraduate Student Opportunities for Academic Research Program, otherwise known as USOAR.
-This is a new program that targets rising second- and third-year undergraduate students who do not have previous experience in research and are looking to participate in paid research opportunities with faculty members within their chosen area of study.
-USOAR not only introduces students to the enriching experiences surrounding research, it also provides students with the chance to build strong relationships with faculty.
-Students apply for a research assistant position with a particular faculty member who will oversee their progress throughout the course of the semester or year.
+Welcome to the UVA Undergraduate Student Opportunities in Academic Research Program, otherwise known as USOAR.
+USOAR is a program that targets rising first-, second- and transfer undergraduate students who do not have previous significant experience in research with a paid research position funded by the Federal Work Study program and the Center for Undergraduate Excellence.
+USOAR introduces students to the enriching experiences surrounding researchand and provides them with the chance to build strong relationships with faculty.
+It also seeks to attract students with financial need and from underrepresented populations and provide them with a path into research.
+Students apply for a research position with a particular faculty member who will oversee their progress throughout the course of the semester or year.
 Some positions also give students the opportunity to work with advanced undergraduate peer mentors and graduate student researchers.
+Students will spend 5-10 hours per week working with their faculty supervisor in research-related tasks or projects.

-When most students think of research at UVA, they think of research within the sciences.
+When most students think of research at UVA, they often think of research within the sciences.
 USOAR offers opportunities in the sciences but it also offers research opportunities in the humanities and social sciences.
-The 2013–14 pilot USOAR program includes positions with faculty members in Batten, Curry, Arts & Sciences, Engineering, Medicine, and Nursing.
+In 2015-16, the USOAR program included positions with faculty members in Batten, Curry, Arts & Sciences, Engineering, and Medicine.

 Who may apply?

-- Review the job descriptions listed below and identify 1-3 positions that interest you.
+- Review the position descriptions listed below and identify up to 3 positions that interest you.

 - Create your resume (see Helpful Materials below).